-I believe each of us Christians is familiar with Job’s story in the.
+I believe each of us Christians is familiar with Job’s story in the Bible.
 His entire conduct during the trials has inspired generation after generation of Christians, and he set an exemplar for all of us to follow.
 Today I’d like to talk with everyone about an extraordinary quality Job revealed during the trials—his rationality.
 At the mention of rationality, everyone, I believe, knows its importance, otherwise there wouldn’t be the saying “Impulse is from the devil.”
 Then, how can we Christians possess the same rationality as Job?
 Now let’s seek for the way from his conduct in trials.

 Job lost all of his children and wealth.

 The Bible says, “And there was a day when his sons and his daughters were eating and drinking wine in their oldest brother’s house: And there came a messenger to Job, and said, The oxen were plowing, and the asses feeding beside them: And the Sabeans fell on them, and took them away; yes, they have slain the servants with the edge of the sword; and I only am escaped alone to tell you.
 While he was yet speaking, there came also another, and said, The fire of God is fallen from heaven, and has burned up the sheep, and the servants, and consumed them; and I only am escaped alone to tell you.
 While he was yet speaking, there came also another, and said, The Chaldeans made out three bands, and fell on the camels, and have carried them away, yes, and slain the servants with the edge of the sword; and I only am escaped alone to tell you.
 While he was yet speaking, there came also another, and said, Your sons and your daughters were eating and drinking wine in their oldest brother’s house: And, behold, there came a great wind from the wilderness, and smote the four corners of the house, and it fell on the young men, and they are dead; and I only am escaped alone to tell you” (Job 1:13-19).